 No balance-transfer fee plus 0 percent introductory rate

 Right now, an Internet search reveals only a couple of cards that let you save with a $0 introductory balance transfer fee, 0 percent introductory APR for 15 months on purchases and balance transfers, and $0 annual fee.
 Plus, receive your Monthly FICO® Score for free.
-Take a look at Chase Slate® if these things are on your "must have" list.

 For people looking to make a transfer and pay it off during the 15 months of zero interest, this could be a great option - especially given the initial $0 balance transfer fee (transfers made after the first 60 days of card membership will be assessed a 5 percent fee with a minimum of $5).